Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

     [FIXED] (ENG) Typo: during Alette's final mending talk with Eyvind, before the serpent attacks, one line has a hanging character name, as follows: "[ evyind] You listen attentively..."

+    [RESTORED] A conversation between Bolverk and Krumr, in which he explain a few things on himself and why he decided to go with Bolverk.
+It was not implemented, but, im my opinion, it's a really nice addition.
+It will fire up as soon as you camp, at the beginning of Ch9;

  1.40

     [FIXED] (ENG) Another three typos on the map, in the description of Skogr: "... the the beast …".
 The updated list of ALL changes in "strings.json", is here, download and open it in your browser)